Blizzardstark/Bz-NeV2--custom-hugo-/README.md

 Overview

-This is a custom theme designed to provide and responsive layout for your website.The idea is to give no matter who i fun and fresh start something that can be modified and be reused.
+This is a custom theme designed to provide a responsive layout for your website, Blog, and more.The idea is to give a fresh start... something that can be modified and be reused.
 The theme features a unique color scheme,typography enhancements, animation, and navigation panel